United We Dream and the National Immigration Law Center created the following answers to frequently asked questions.

 - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety.

 Currently, USCIS is accepting and processing DACA applications submitted by people whose DACA expires more than 150 days after they submit their application.
+Early in the DACA program, USCIS stated that it would reject DACA renewal applications from such people.
+Later, USCIS encouraged DACA recipients to complete their renewal application during the 120-to-150–day window before expiration, to provide enough time for processing and to avoid a lapse in their DACA, but USCIS did not reject renewal applications from people who submitted them more than 150 days before their DACA expired.
 Since January 2018, USCIS has been accepting (and not rejecting) applications for renewal from people whose DACA will expire more than 150 days after the date they submit their application.

-– If you apply early, USCIS could deprioritize your application and, while you’re waiting for your case to be processed, the option to renew may end.
-USCIS may “grandfather in” already-accepted applications and continue processing them or USCIS may stop processing already-accepted applications and may return the application fees that were submitted with the unprocessed applications.
+• If you apply early, USCIS could deprioritize your application and, while you’re waiting for your case to be processed, the option to renew may end.
+If the option to renew ends, USCIS may “grandfather in” already-accepted applications and continue processing them or USCIS may stop processing already-accepted applications and may return the application fees that were submitted with the unprocessed applications (like what happened when DACA and advance parole for DACA recipients were terminated in September 2017).

-– If you apply early and are granted DACA renewal, your “new” DACA and work permit may start being valid before your “old” DACA and work permit expire.
+• If you apply early and are granted DACA renewal, your “new” DACA and work permit may start being valid before your “old” DACA and work permit expire.
 Nevertheless, your new work permit will expire two years after its date of approval.
-Anecdotally, we know that it’s taking USCIS about 3-5 months to adjudicate an application, but USCIS processing times online indicate that some cases are taking longer.
+Anecdotally, we know that it’s taking USCIS about 3-5 months to adjudicate individual applications, but processing times that USCIS reports online indicate that some cases are taking longer.

-- It’s important that the information in the renewal request be consistent with the information provided in the initial request.
-Therefore, we recommend that you make sure to have a copy of your initial application for DACA.
-You should also make a copy of your renewal application.
+• It’s important that the information in the renewal request be consistent with the information provided in your initial application and any past renewal applications.
+Therefore, we recommend that when preparing your renewal application now, you refer to a copy of your initial and renewal DACA applications, if that’s possible.
+You should also make a copy of the current renewal application before you submit it.

-- If you have received citations, been arrested, or been criminally charged or convicted since initially receiving DACA, you must gather evidence of these contacts with law enforcement or the courts.
-We highly recommend speaking to an attorney or BIA (Board of Immigration Appeals)-accredited representative prior to applying because given the change in who is considered an “enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.
+• If you have received legal citations, been arrested, or been criminally charged or convicted since initially receiving DACA, you must gather evidence of these contacts with law enforcement or the courts.
+We highly recommend speaking to an attorney or an accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.

-- If you have a deportation order, voluntary departure order, or an administratively closed immigration case we highly recommend speaking to an attorney or BIA (Board of Immigration Appeals)-accredited representative prior to applying.
-Given the change in who is now considered an “enforcement priority,” the risks associated with applying may have changed.
+• If you have a deportation order, a voluntary departure order, or an administratively closed immigration case, we highly recommend speaking to an attorney or an accredited representative before you apply.
+Given the change in who is now considered an “immigration enforcement priority,” the risks associated with applying may have changed.

-- If you are currently in exclusion, deportation, or removal proceedings, you must submit any new documents related to your case, unless you already submitted them to USCIS when you first applied for DACA or unless your case was administratively closed.
-We recommend speaking to an attorney or BIA-accredited representative prior to applying to assess how applying for DACA will affect your case.
+• If you are currently in exclusion, deportation, or removal proceedings, you must submit any new documents related to your case, unless you already submitted them to USCIS when you first applied for DACA or unless your case was administratively closed.
+We recommend speaking to an attorney or an accredited representative before you apply to assess how applying for DACA will affect your case.

 If your DACA expired, you can request to renew your DACA but you must fill out an initial application.
 If you had DACA and your DACA issuance was cut short by DHS (meaning DHS terminated your DACA), you can renew your DACA, but you have to fill out an initial DACA application.
 Information about the requirements and process for an initial application is available at www.nilc.org/faqdeferredactionyouth/ Be sure to include the date your DACA expired on Part 1 of the Form I-821D.